Paneer Butter Masala Recipe (Paneer in Tomato Butter Gravy)

 Can I add onions or onion paste?

-Onions are not traditional in makhani gravy and will change the taste of the final dish.
-But if you still want to add them, just add about ¼ to ⅓ cup finely chopped onions.
+Onions are not traditionally used in makhani gravy and will alter the flavor.
+If you still want to include them, add ¼ to ⅓ cup finely chopped onions or ½ cup onion paste.
+Sauté after the tej patta until light golden.

 Are the cashews raw or roasted?